bertigert/DeezerDeduplicator/README.md

 - an encrypted json file containing the 'sid' valid cookie, probably created by this script (--cookie-path)
 - the valid value of the 'sid' cookie as a string argument (--cookie)

-then you **don't** need to have the `playwright` module installed, allowing for use in a terminal only environment.
+then you **don't** need to have the `playwright` module installed, allowing for use in a terminal only environment (tested on termux on android with python 3.11.8).
 Use DevTools or an extension to get it.
 Since it is a secure cookie, there really is no legit automated way to get it.

 The 'sid' cookie looks something like this `fr5134c3g321d3c50c14f57ab5d33314b75d4eff`